ga4gh/gks-common/schema/gks-common/def/Entity.rst

        *  - label
           - string
           - 0..1
-          - A primary label for the entity.
+          - A primary name for the entity.
        *  - description
           - string
           - 0..1
           - A free-text description of the entity.
+       *  - mappings
+          - :ref:`ConceptMapping`
+          - 0..m
+          - A list of mappings to concepts in terminologies or code systems.
+Each mapping should include a coding and a relation.
        *  - extensions
           - :ref:`Extension`
           - 0..m
-          -
+          - A list of extensions to the entity.
+Extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.